-Can you sell inherited property?
+Can you sell an inherited property?

-Yes you can - but you need to be aware that you might have to pay Capital Gains Tax (CGT).
+Yes, you can - but you need to be aware that you might have to pay Capital Gains Tax (CGT).

 What happens when you sell an inherited house?

-It works just like a normal house sale, however if profit is made with a value increase since the house was inherited you will have to pay Capital Gains Tax (CGT).
+It works just like a normal house sale, however, if profit is made with a value increase since the house was inherited you will have to pay Capital Gains Tax (CGT).